joewalp/Jugglebot/environments/README.md

 ## Notes

-Each of these environments uses Z Shell (zsh) with Oh My Zsh and the 'clean' built-in theme.
+Each of these environments uses Z Shell (zsh) with Oh My Zsh and the `clean` built-in theme.
 The Python environment is managed by Conda and pip rather than virtualenv and pip because the conda-forge dependency management makes life easier.